General Information and Syllabus

 and have exposure to

-• a working understanding of the basics of computer architecture
+• the basics of computer architecture

 • understanding compilers and disassemblers